 The next step of the case, if you have not already reached a plea-agreement or dismissal, is trial.
 In District Court, DUI trials occur in front of a judge only, not a jury, unless you explicitly request that the matter be transferred to Superior Court for a jury trial.

 In a DUI trial, the prosecutor has a burden of proof.
 This means that they need to convince the judge beyond a reasonable doubt that you are guilty of a DUI.
 As such, the prosecutor is required to present witnesses and evidence.
 Your RI DUI attorney will then have the ability to cross examine the prosecution witnesses.
 At the close of the prosecutor’s case, your attorney may make a Motion to Dismiss, asking the judge to dismiss the case for their failure to meet their burden.
 If the judge grants the motion, the case is over and the charges are gone.
 If the judge denies the motion, you as the defendant then have the opportunity to present your own witnesses, including testifying on your own behalf.
 At the close of the defense’s case, closing arguments will be made by both lawyers.
 The judge will then weigh the evidence and reach a decision.

 If you are found not-guilty, the case is over and you are free of these charges.
 If you are found guilty, the judge will issue a sentence.
 However, if you are found guilty, you have the immediate right to an appeal.
 This means, that your case can brought to the Superior Court, where you start this process over again and have the right to a jury trial.

 The attorneys at Abilheira Law have years of experience in handling DUI trials in Rhode Island.
-Our attorneys can work with you to put together a strong defense and get you the best possible outcome in your case.
+Our DUI law firm in Providence can work with you to put together a strong defense and get you the best possible outcome in your case.
 Do not wait, call us today at 401-245-5100 and get our skilled RI DUI lawyers on your side today!